MikeVenge/batcher/README.md

 ## 📊 Monitoring

-- Check Runway logs for processing status
+- Check Railway logs for processing status
 - Monitor `processed_tickers.txt` for progress
-- Set up Runway notifications for completion/errors
+- Use Railway's built-in monitoring and alerts
+- Access web interface for manual triggers and status

 ## 🛠 Local Development